vpabjan/glass/README.md

 chmod +x ~/.glass/rc.sh
 ```

+*It will already be executable if Glass was installed using `install.sh.`*

 ---

 ## Contributing

-Glass is meant to be simple and minimal.\
+Glass is intentionally minimal.
-If you want to contribute, you can:
+If you want to contribute, consider:

-- Add new keybinds
+- Adding or refining keybindings
-- Improve workspace or window handling
+- Improving workspace or window handling
-- Enhance documentation
+- Improving documentation or clarity

+Keep changes simple, explicit, and aligned with the project’s philosophy.

 ---